Get bang for your buck when shopping in Seoul

 Calling all the brave souls out there, are you prepared to plunge into mid-air at T-Express, the world’s steepest wooden roller coaster?
 Hop on to Everland, South Korea and the world’s largest theme park ever which is split into 5 different themes and thrill-factors.
 Other than the renowned T-Express, you can also take a breather and snap some close-up selfies at Zootopia and Panda World with our friends in the wild!

-For up to 32% off, you can score major savings on an Everland 1 Day Ticket, Q-Pass and a Round Trip Shuttle Bus from Seoul all in 1 purchase!
-Choose any of the 7 pick-up points that are nearest to you.
+For the best value and ultimate convenience, you can book the Everland admission + round trip transfer from Seoul by KTOURSTORY!
+Choose any of the 3 pick-up points that are nearest to you.
 Travelling has never been this fuss-free!

 Address: 199 Everland-ro, Pogog-eup, Cheoin-gu, Yongin-si, Gyeonggi-do